-Possibly the hottest topic for sellers—and the area that is seeing the wildest changes right now—is Amazon’s review system.
+Possibly the hottest topic for sellers—and the area that is seeing the wildest changes right now—the Amazon review policy.
 We’ve identified six major review changes over the last couple of months.
 Some of them have had devastating effects on brands.

 Without any formal statement or direction from Amazon on policy or structural changes, we in the seller communities are (classically) left in the dark wondering what’s going on.
 Some of us are asking what we’ve done wrong, and all of us asking ourselves what’s the best way to move forward.